-Help us strengthen support for small farms and local food systems.
+Thank you for helping to strengthen public support for small farms and local food systems!!!

 Wearing green scarves and carrying squash, on Feb 11th 40 advocates came to Olympia to help advocate for a $500,000 investment in the Farmers Market Nutrition Programs...because it's good for our kids, our farmers and our local economy.

 We asked legislators to support the budget request and left behind a squash...with a tag saying Squash Hunger - Invest in FMNP.
 Thank you Cloudview Farms for the donation of your lovely delicata squash!

 Background: The WIC and Senior Farmers Market Nutrition Programs are small public investments with huge benefits.
 These programs enable low income seniors and moms with small kids to receive up to $40/summer to purchase healthy, fresh Washington grown produce at farmers markets and roadside stands.
 State Funds have been cut over the past years.
 The programs are only able to serve 37,000 low income seniors, new moms and kids, even though there are over 170,000 eligible.

 Investing $500,000 would:

 Allow 18,000 more seniors, new moms and kids a chance to buy fresh Washington grown fruits and vegetables directly from our local farmers!

 Support over 560 Washington farmers who want their produce to be available to all Washington residents!